shfd27/shfd27.github.io/README.md

 # shfd27.github.io
-this server will activate in mid-December
+this server will activate in January